nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/early-access-program.md

 --}}
 ![Early Access Connect](nx_asset://9e10ae09-b9f4-4215-9a21-a7d8ade6ece2 ?w=650,border=true)

-Once you have the project owner role, to enable or disable early access:
+Once you have the project owner role, to enable or disable Early Access:

 1. Go to the Nuxeo Online Services portal.
 1. In **My Applications**, click on the project name to access its settings.